I don’t mean “old infrastructure” in terms of “how aged is it in years”, but “how it is holding you back in achieving faster software delivery”.

 All this automation removes the confusion and error-prone manual steps for the entire application delivery process, including development, testing, staging, and production deployments.
 This in turn accelerates software delivery and increases quality.

-Very few solutions in the market handle the full lifecycle (deployment, upgrades, monitoring, alerting, and on-going resource management) of infrastructure automatically and also allow a seamless migration of workloads between private environments and public clouds.
+Very few solutions in the market handle the full lifecycle (deployment, upgrades, monitoring, alerting, and on-going resource management) of infrastructures automatically and also allow a seamless migration of workloads between private environments and public clouds.

-Additionally, if self-service is available as a SaaS-based delivery model, it is easy to add more features and workflows very quickly without having IT doing a major upgrade.
-If your solution comes with just an on-premise install, ask how much work IT has to do in order to maintain this environment and how often new features will get added.
+Additionally, if self-service is available as a SaaS-based delivery model, it is easy to add more features and workflows very quickly without having IT perform a major upgrade.
+If your solution comes with an on-premise install, ask how much work IT has to do in order to maintain this environment and how often new features will get added.

 Hyper-converged Infrastructure (HCI): Eliminating silos in the infrastructure